 The fixed-frequency PWM boost converter uses current-mode control and has integrated loop compensation.
-The internal compensation ensures stable output over the full input and output voltage ranges assuming the recommended inductance and output capacitance values shown in Typical Application - Phase Shift PWM Mode are used.
+The internal compensation ensures stable output over the full input and output voltage ranges assuming the recommended inductance and output capacitance values in Equation 1 are used.
 The output voltage of the boost regulator is automatically set by the device to minimize voltage drop across the IFB pins.
-The device regulates the lowest IFB pin to 350 mV and consistently adjusts the boost output voltage to account for any changes in LED forward voltages.
-If the input voltage is higher than the sum of the WLED forward voltage drops (for example, at low duty cycles), the boost converter is not able to regulate the output due to its minimum duty cycle limitation.
-In this case, increase the number of WLEDs in series or include series ballast resistors in order to provide enough headroom for the converter to boost the output voltage.
-Because the TPS61187 integrates a 2-A, 40-V power MOSFET, the boost converter can provide up to a 38-V output voltage.
+The device regulates the lowest IFB pin to 350 mV and constantly adjusts the boost output voltage to account for any changes in LED forward voltages.
+If the input voltage is higher than the sum of the white LED forward voltage drops (for example, at low duty cycles), the boost converter is not able to regulate the output due to its minimum duty cycle limitation.
+In this case, increase the number of WLEDs in series or include series ballast resistors in order to provide enough headroom for the converter can provide up to a 38-V output voltage.

-The TPS61187 switching frequency can be programmed between 300 kHz to 1 MHz by the resistor value on the FSLCT pin according to Equation 1:
+The TPS61183 switching frequency can be programmed between 280 kHz to 1 MHz by the resistor value on the FSW pin according to Equation 1:

-$$F{SW} = \frac{5 \times 10^{11}}{R{FSLCT}}$$
+$$F{SW} = \frac{5 \times 10^{11}}{R{FSW}}$$

-• RFSLCT = FSCLT pin resistor
+• RFSW = FSW pin resistor

-See Figure 3 for boost converter switching frequency adjustment resistor RFSLCT selection.
+See Figure 3 for boost converter switching frequency adjustment resistor RFSW selection.

-The adjustable switching frequency feature provides the user with the flexibility of choosing a faster switching frequency, as well as an inductor with smaller inductance and footprint or slower switching frequency, and therefore, potentially higher efficiency due to lower switching losses.
-Use Equation 1 or refer to Table 1 to select the correct value:
+The adjustable switching frequency feature provides the user with the flexibility of choosing the switching frequency.
+A faster switching frequency allows for an inductor with smaller inductance and footprint while a slower switching frequency could potentially yield higher efficiency due to lower switching losses.
+Use Equation 1 or refer to Table 2 to select the correct value:

-R FLCT F sw
+R FLCT fsw

 833 kΩ 600 KHz

 625 kΩ 800 KHz

 499 kΩ 1 MHz

-Table 1.
-RFSLCT Recommendations
+Table 2.
+RFSW Recommendations